RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 #### USB to UART

-- Connect your USB to UART adapter to the pin header on the RAK4260 via a set of four (4) dupont lines.
-See Figure 1 for reference on wiring the device properly.
+1. Connect your USB to the UART adapter to the pin header on the RAK4260 via a set of four (4) DuPont lines.
+See **Figure 1** for reference on wiring the device properly.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/interfacing/powering-and-interfacing-with-the-board.png"